-Vincent Mounier Photography, like a space station oblivious to the pull and tear of gravity and acceleration, is composed of three separate modules connected by sheer will and a few links.
+Vincent Mounier Photography, like a space station carefully balancing the pull and tear of gravity and acceleration, is composed of three separate modules connected by sheer will and a few links.

 - VMP – Coalescent Pixels (you are here): This is the main website and it hosts the photo galleries.